fgmacedo/python-statemachine/docs/diagram.md

 # Diagrams

-You can generate diagrams from your statemachine.
+You can generate diagrams from your state machine.

 ```{note}
 This functionality depends on [pydot](https://github.com/pydot/pydot), it means that you need to